DackieSwap/dackieswap-proposals/DSP/DSP1.3.md

-# Proposal for Onboarding Viction and enable Yield Farming
+# Proposal for launching new DACKIE pools

 ```
 Proposal ID: DSP1.3